Other Useful (?) Toilet Links

 • In the build-up to the Olympic games in Beijing, according to the BBC in March, 2008: "China is rushing to install sit-down loos for its 500,000 foreign Olympics visitors, after complaints that venues had only Asian-style squat toilets.
 A lack of Western-style facilities was a common complaint after some 30 test events at Games venues, officials said.
 'A lot of parties have raised the question of toilets...
 We have told the venues to improve on this,' said Yao Hui, deputy head of venue management."
 Yikes, a lack of raised porcelain commodes!
 Much worse than China's awful human rights record, no?

-• The Internet holds umpteen copies of a story about a USN air mission against Vietnam.
+• The Internet holds umpteen copies of a story about a US Navy air mission against Vietnam.
 They were running short of ordnance but at the same time commemorating the 6-millionth pound of ordnance dropped (well, if you're dropping it by the millions of pounds, you're going to run out before long).
 A toilet had been damaged on board the USS Midway, and was going to be thrown overboard.
 The ordnance crew made a rack, tailfins, and nose fuse for it, and it was mounted on an A-1 Skyraider of VA-25.
 It was then dropped in the Delta area of South Vietnam.
 Ask Google to search for the standard title of the account:

 "what the hell was on 572's right wing"